CSE429: Algorithms for Modern Computing Systems

 Analysis of Algorithms.

-- Required (No Cost): Algorithms Sequential & Parallel (Third Edition), R. Miller and L. Boxer, Cengage Learning, 2013.
+- Optional: Algorithms Sequential & Parallel (Third Edition), R. Miller and L. Boxer, Cengage Learning, 2013.

-If you decide to obtain a copy of this book through another source, please
+- If you decide to obtain a copy of this book, please

-note that, regardless of the edition, it is illegal to obtain a copy of this book
+note that, regardless of edition, it is illegal to obtain a copy of this book

 without purchasing it through proper channels.

-- Be advised that there are significant conesquences to obtaining an illegal copy of the book and/or distributing a digital copy of the book.
+- Be advised that there are significant consequences to obtaining an illegal copy of the book and/or distributing a digital copy of the book.

-- Optional (TBD): Algorithm Design and Applications, Goodrich and Tamassia, 2024, along with Data Structures Essential: Pseudocode with Python Examples, zyBooks, 2024, via zyBooks, A Wiley Company.
+- Optional: Algorithm Design and Applications, Goodrich and Tamassia, 2024, along with Data Structures Essential: Pseudocode with Python Examples, zyBooks, 2024, via zyBooks, A Wiley Company.

 - This is an interactive text.